-An eligible spouse means, on the relevant date, either of two persons who are:
+An eligible spouse means, on the relevant date [e.g., retirement date, date of passing], either of two persons who are:

-- " married to each other; or - " not married to each other but are living together in a conjugal relationship, either: - + continuously for a period of not less than three years; or - + in a relationship of some permanence, if they are the parents of a child, as set out in section 4 of the Children's Law Reform Act pursuant to subsection 1 (1) of the Pensions Benefit Act.
+- " married to each other; or - " not married to each other but are living together in a conjugal relationship, either: - + continuously for a period of not less than three years; or - + in a relationship of some permanence, if they are the parents of a child, as set out in section 4 of the Children's Law Reform Act under subsection 1 (1) of the Pension Benefits Act.

 If you have both a former spouse from whom you are separated but not legally divorced and a common-law spouse with whom you are living on the date that the first installment of your pension is due, your eligible spouse is your common-law spouse with whom you are living.
-If you have a spouse from whom you are living separate and apart at the time of determination that person is not an eligible spouse.
+If you have a spouse from whom you are living separate and apart at the time of determination, that person is not an eligible spouse.